Note

 kubectl logs -n kube-system <worker-pod-name> -c remover

-pod deletes within 10 minutes after work completion.
+The eraser-aks-xxxxx pod deletes within 10 minutes after work completion.
 You can follow these steps to enable the Azure Monitor add-on and use the Container Insights pod log table.
-After that, historical logs will be stored and you can review them even eraser-aks-xxxxx
+After that, historical logs will be stored and you can review them even eraser-aks-xxxxx is deleted.

 Ensure Azure Monitoring is enabled on your cluster.
 For detailed steps, see Enable Container Insights on AKS clusters.

-Copy the following query into the table, replacing
+Copy one of the following queries and paste into the query window.

 Select Run.
 Any deleted image logs appear in the Results area.